mui/base-ui/docs/data/base/components/tabs/tabs.md

 <Tabs.Tab render={(props) => <MyCustomTab {...props} />} />
 ```

-If you provide a non-interactive element such as a `<span>`, the Tab components will automatically add the necessary accessibility attributes.
+If you provide a non-interactive element such as a `<span>`, the Tab components automatically add the necessary accessibility attributes.

 ## Indicator

-Though it’s optional, the `Tabs.Indicator` component can be added to implement a visual indicator for the active tab.
+Though it's optional, the `Tabs.Indicator` component can be added to implement a visual indicator for the active tab.
 To help with styling—in particular animating its position—some CSS variables are provided.

-- `--active-tab-top` is the distance in `px` between the top of the active tab and the top of `Tabs.Panel`'s bounding box.
+- `--active-tab-top` is the distance in `px` between the top of the active tab and the top of the `Tabs.Panel`'s bounding box.
-- `--active-tab-bottom` is the distance in `px` between the bottom of the active tab and the bottom of `Tabs.Panel`'s bounding box.
+- `--active-tab-bottom` is the distance in `px` between the bottom of the active tab and the bottom of the `Tabs.Panel`'s bounding box.
-- `--active-tab-left` is the distance in `px` between the left-hand edge of the active tab and the left-hand edge of `Tabs.Panel`'s bounding box.
+- `--active-tab-left` is the distance in `px` between the left-hand edge of the active tab and the left-hand edge of the `Tabs.Panel`'s bounding box.
-- `--active-tab-right` is the distance in `px` between the right-hand edge of the active tab and the right-hand edge of `Tabs.Panel`'s bounding box.
+- `--active-tab-right` is the distance in `px` between the right-hand edge of the active tab and the right-hand edge of the `Tabs.Panel`'s bounding box.
 - `--active-tab-width` is the width in `px` of the active tab's bounding box.
 - `--active-tab-height` is the height in `px` of the active tab's bounding box.

 Additionally, the Indicator has a `data-movement-direction` attribute representing the relation of the selected tab to the previously selected one.
 Its value is one of the following:

-- `previous` - the active tab is to the left of the previously active tab (or above, in case of vertical tabs)
+- `previous` - the active tab is to the left of the previously active tab (or above, in the case of vertical tabs)
-- `next` - the active tab is to the right of the previously active tab (or below, in case of vertical tabs)
+- `next` - the active tab is to the right of the previously active tab (or below, in the case of vertical tabs)
 - `none` - there is no previously selected tab

 This example uses the CSS variables and data attributes described above to create an "elastic" movement effect.

 {{"demo": "IndicatorBubble.js", "defaultCodeOpen": false}}

-The next example shows a differently shaped indicator with a simpler movement.
+The next example shows a differently shaped Indicator with a simpler movement.
 As the transition is independent of direction, the `data-movement-direction` attribute is not used for styling.

 {{"demo": "IndicatorUnderline.js", "defaultCodeOpen": false }}

 ### Server rendering

-As the rendering of the Indicator depends on React effects, it cannot be done on the server.
+The Indicator's rendering depends on React effects and cannot be done on the server.
 This means that if you're using server-side rendering (SSR), the initially rendered content will not contain the Indicator.
 It will appear after React hydrates the components.